Recurring Walks

 Imagine . . .

-– Walking with others in nature taking great photos, even if you do not consider yourself to be a great photographer
+- Walking with others in nature taking great photos,

-– Taking cell phone photos that you can share with others
+amateurs and professionals alike - Taking cell phone photos that you can share with others

 – Helping others to appreciate the beauty we find in Rossmoor